27If you’re launching an e-commerce store or want to revamp your product descriptions, you’re probably wondering how to do it in an SEO-friendly way.

 Have a look at your direct competitors to check how your descriptions compare to theirs.
 For example, if they’re using pricing in their meta descriptions, it’s a good idea to include it as well.
 Or if you offer free shipping, be sure to add that information in your meta description too.

-Don’t forget that the meta description works like a Google ad.
-If you make it attractive, people will click through it.
 Also, remember that Google doesn’t consider the meta description as a ranking factor for your website.
 Still, an excellent description can significantly impact the click-through rate from the SERPs, and that’s something to which Google does pay attention.

 Whenever you have doubts about writing your meta and product descriptions, consider what your customers want and what would help them most to find the products you sell.